Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: Introduction

 \subsection{Acknowledgement}

-I would like to thank my advisor Roberto Frigerio for suggesting me this problem and for reading the preliminary version of this paper.
-Furthermore, I would also like to thank Luigi Ambrosio and Francesco Milizia for useful conversations about the problem and for pointing out some references.
-Finally, this work has been written within the activities of GNSAGA group of INdAM (National Institute of Higher Mathematics).
+I would like to thank my advisor Roberto Frigerio for suggesting this problem to me and for reading the preliminary version of this paper.
+I would also like to thank Luigi Ambrosio and Francesco Milizia for useful conversations and for pointing out some references.
+Furthermore, I would like to thank the anonymous referee for the careful reading of the paper and the useful comments.
+Finally, this work has been written within the activities of the GNSAGA group of INdAM (National Institute of Higher Mathematics).